tedtred/MaintenanceTracker-1/README.md

 node rebuild-database.js
 ```

 This will prompt for confirmation before rebuilding the database.
+This is the preferred method for both local and Replit development environments.

 ### Manual Installation